Nick Madrigal Player Props: Cubs vs. Dodgers

-On Sunday, Nick Madrigal (coming off going 0-for-0) and the Chicago Cubs play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 4:10 PM ET.
+On Friday, Nick Madrigal (.360 batting average in his past 10 games, with two doubles, a walk and four RBI) and the Chicago Cubs face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 2:20 PM ET.

+In his most recent game he had a hitless showing (0-for-2) against the Dodgers.

 Nick Madrigal Game Info & Props vs. the Dodgers